-- Updated: 13 April 2026 --

 When will I find out if I have been impacted?

-Each of these issues impact employees differently.
-We are partnering with our external consultants who are reviewing, analysing and cross-referencing the relevant data on each of these matters to identify everyone who has been impacted – both current and former employees – and to calculate the back pay.
+We are working through each of the matters with our external partners who are reviewing, analysing and cross-referencing the relevant data on each of these matters to identify everyone who has been impacted – both current and former employees.

 When will I get my back pay?